dxinteractive/ResponsiveAnalogRead/README.md

 3. It classifies changes in the input voltage as being "active" or not.
 A lack of activity tells it to sleep.

 ### Activity threshold
-- `void setActivityThreshold(float newThreshold) // the amount of movement that must take place for it to register as activity and start moving the output value.
-Defaults to 4.0. (version 1.1+)`
+- `void setActivityThreshold(float newThreshold)`

+The amount of movement that must take place for it to register as activity and start moving the output value.
+Defaults to 4.0. (version 1.1+)

 ### Snap multiplier
 - `void setSnapMultiplier(float newMultiplier)`